-A relatively recent addition to the Council's enforcement function, which is separate to other aspects of planning enforcement, is the power to serve a High Hedge Notice under the High Hedges (Scotland) Act 2013.
+Within the Council's enforcement function, we have the power to serve a High Hedge Notice under the High Hedges (Scotland) Act 2013.
 This requires a resident whose amenity is severely affected by a high hedge to formally apply to the Council to have a notice served on the hedge owner to remove or reduce the adverse impact of the high hedge.
+The owner has the right of appeal against any Notice served, as does the applicant where a notice is not served.
+Where a Notice is not complied with, we have power to take formal action and undertake works directly.